 Our homes are designed to appeal to homeowners at different price points across various demographic segments and are generally offered for sale in advance of their construction.
-Our objective is to provide our customers with homes that incorporate extraordinary value at an affordable price, delivered through our three strategic pillars of Mortgage Choice, Choice Plans®, and Surprising Performance, while seeking to maximize our return on invested capital over the course of a housing cycle.
+Our objective is to provide our customers with homes that incorporate extraordinary value at an affordable price, delivered through our three strategic pillars of Mortgage Choice, Choice Plans®, and Surprising Performance, while seeking to maximize investment returns over the course of a housing cycle.